-Informed Choice is a global quality assurance program for sports nutritional supplements.
+Informed Choice is a global quality assurance program for nutritional supplements.
 The presence of the Informed Choice quality mark on product packaging demonstrates to consumers that the product has been regularly tested for prohibited substances in sport and that the product was made in an environment with quality systems appropriate for the stringent demands of sports nutrition manufacturing.

 Nutritional supplement products certified by Informed Choice undergo a rigorous pre-certification and post-certification process, consisting of four stages: